Can You Tan Through Glass?

 Can I Get Enough Vitamin D Through Glass?

-Sunlight is actually good for your skin when your skin is exposed to it for moderate amounts of time.
+Sunlight is actually beneficial for your skin when you are exposed to it for moderate amounts of time.
 In contact with sunlight, our body produces vitamin D.

-Vitamin D is essential to help absorb calcium and to promote bone growth.
+Vitamin D is essential for helping the body absorb calcium and promoting bone growth.
 Too little vitamin D in the body can lead to fragile and misshapen bones.
-Along with this, vitamin D is also important for many other bodily functions.

-You will still need to spend some time out in the actual sun in order to allow for the correct amount of vitamin D to be produced.
+You will still need to spend some time in the actual sun to allow for the correct amount of vitamin D to be produced.

 Wearing Sunscreen Indoors

-Glass blocks most of the UVB rays but does not block too many UVA rays.
+Glass blocks most of the UVB rays but allows some UVA rays to pass through.
 UVA rays can cause damage to your skin, even if you cannot notice the damage happening immediately.

-Because of this, it is important to still protect your skin when sitting indoors near a window, as your skin will still be exposed to UVA rays.
+Because of this, it is still important to protect your skin when sitting indoors near a window, as your skin will be exposed to UVA rays.

-You might not be aware, but the damage might build up over time from exposure to UVA rays from windows, and this could lead to premature aging of the skin, sun spots, and possible skin cancer in severe cases.
+You may not be aware, but damage can build up over time from exposure to UVA rays through windows, which can lead to premature skin aging, sunspots, and, in severe cases, skin cancer.

-You don’t need to wear an SPF50 sunscreen if you know you will be sitting indoors all day, but you could instead choose to wear a moisturizer or foundation that has built-in SPF protection.
+You don’t need to wear an SPF50 sunscreen if you know you will be sitting indoors all day, but you could instead choose to wear a moisturizer or foundation with built-in SPF protection.

-This should be enough to protect your skin while sitting indoors and is a great way to give your skin some extra hydration and nourishment as well while you’re at it.
+This should be enough to protect your skin while sitting indoors and is a great way to give your skin some extra hydration and nourishment as well.

 Alternative Ways To Tan